 The reference in the index is to the original record which for the most part is on microfilm.
 The microfilms are available here.
 Family Search has also been digitizing the microfilm.
-It is viewable through a Place Search (i.e. Farmington, Connecticut) in their Library Catalog in person at a Family History Center.
+It is viewable through a Place Search (i.e. Farmington, Connecticut) in their Library Catalog .
+Please see our Guide to finding them online.

 Are they online?

 The Church Records Abstracts were digitized by Ancestry.com.